-- 2. Liquidated Damages upon Termination.
-If fixed and agreed liquidated damages are provided in the contract, and if the University so terminates the contractor's right to proceed, the resulting damage will consist of such liquidated damages for such reasonable time as may be required for final completion of the work. - 3.
-Liquidated Damages in Absence of Termination.
+- therefor.
+Whether or not the contractor's right to proceed with the work is terminated, the contractor and the contractor's sureties shall be liable for any damage to the University resulting from the contractor's refusal or failure to complete the work within the specified time. - Liquidated Damages upon Termination.
+If fixed and agreed liquidated damages are provided in the contract, and if the University so terminates the contractor's right to proceed, the resulting damage will consist of such liquidated damages for such reasonable time as may be required for fmal completion of the work. - Liquidated Damages in Absence of Termination.
 If fixed and agreed liquidated damages are provided in the contract, and if the University does not terminate the contractor's right to proceed, the resulting damage will consist of such liquidated damages until the work is completed or accepted. - 4.
 Time Extension.
 The contractor's right to proceed shall not be so terminated nor the contractor charged with resulting damage if: - The delay in the completion of the work arises from causes such (a) as: acts of God; acts of a public enemy; acts of the University or any other territorial entity in either a sovereign or contractual capacity; acts of another contractor in the performance of a contract with the University; fires; floods; epidemics; quarantine restrictions; strikes or other labor disputes; freight embargoes; unusually severe weather; delays of subcontractors due to causes similar to those set forth above; or shortage of materials; provided, however, that no extension of time will be granted for a delay caused by a shortage of materials, unless the contractor furnished to the President or designee proof that the contractor has diligently made every effort to obtain such materials from all known sources within reasonable reach of the work, and further proof that the inability to obtain such materials when originally planned did in fact cause a delay in fmal completion of the entire work which could not be compensated for by revising the sequence of the contractor's operations; and - (b) The contractor, within ten (10) days from the beginning of any such delay (unless the President or designee grants a further period of time before the date of final payment under the contract), notifies the Procurement Section in writing of the causes of delay.
 The President or designee shall ascertain the facts and the extent of the delay and extend the time for completing the work when, in the judgment of the President or designee, the findings of fact justify such an extension.